What AI Agents Actually Are

 Real Use Cases That Work Today

-Forget the theoretical stuff.
-Here are AI agent use cases that are working in production right now, generating real ROI for real businesses.
+Here are AI agent use cases that are working in production now, with clear enough ROI to keep running after the novelty wears off.

 Sales: Lead Enrichment & Outreach